Parc station (Montreal): Current use

-The central portion of the building currently houses a Joe Fresh outlet.
+As of 2025, the central portion of the building houses a Value Village.
 The Montreal Metro's Parc station occupies the western end of the building.
 Adjacent is the separate Parc commuter rail station.

 Montreal Metro station

 Parc station serves the Blue Line of the Montreal Metro.
 It is operated by the Société de transport de Montréal (STM).

 The Metro station was built after the city purchased Jean-Talon station in 1984, and opened in 1987.
 The entrance was built in and under the building's far west end, with the entrance in the former men's smoking room.
 It is a normal side platform station.
 The platform level features a tabula scalata frieze by Huguette Desjardins, and the skylight at the foot of the stairs to the exit contains a sculpture called Métamorphose d'Icare by Claire Sarrasin, an homage to the local Greek community.

 In 2022, the STM's Universal Accessibility Report noted that preliminary design work to make the station accessible was underway.